henrylukito/db2/README.md

 ## How to create new database

 Call `load(dbname)`.
-A folder named `dbname` will be created on current working directory if not already created, together with some starting subfolders and files.
-The database will also be 'loaded' (below).
+A folder named `dbname` will be created on current working directory if not already created, together with some starting subdirectories and files.
+The database will also be loaded (see below).

 ## How to load dict objects from YAML files

-Also call `load(dbname)`.
+Call `load(dbname)`.
 This module's dict objects such as `node`, `col`, `prop`, `rel` etc will be populated according to data in files.

 ## How to save dict objects to YAML files